-- A "person" shall mean any individual, firm, corporation or other entity. - "Interested Stockholder" shall mean any person (other than the Corporation or any Subsidiary) who or which: (i) is the beneficial owner, directly or indirectly, of more than 10% of the voting power of the outstanding Voting Stock; or - (iii) is an Affiliate of the Corporation and at any time within the two year period immediately prior to the date in question was the beneficial owner, directly or indirectly, of 10% or more of the voting power of the then outstanding Voting Stock; or - any shares of Voting Stock which year period immediately prior to the d by any Interested Stockholder have occurred in the course of a transac c offering within the meaning of the Securities Act of 1933. - A person shall be a "beneficial owner" of any Voting Stock: - (i) which such person or any of its Affiliates or Associates (as hereinafter defined) beneficially owns, directly or indirectly; or - (ii) which such person or any of its Affiliates or Associates has (a) the right to acquire (whether such right is exercisable immediately or only after the passage of time), pursuant to any agreement, arrangement or understanding or upon the exercise of conversion rights, exchange rights, warrants or options, or otherwise, or (b) the right to vote pursuant to any agreement, arrangement or understanding; or
+A. A "person" shall mean any individual, firm, corporation or other entity.

+B. "Interested Stockholder" shall mean any person (other than the Corporation or any Subsidiary) who or which: (i) is the beneficial owner, directly or indirectly, of more than 10% of the voting power of the outstanding Voting Stock; or

+(ii) is an Affiliate of the Corporation and at any time within the two-year period immediately prior to the date in question was the beneficial owner, directly or indirectly, of 10% or more of the voting power of the then outstanding Voting Stock; or

+(iii) is an assignce of or has otherwise succeeded to any shares of Veting Stock which were at any time within the two year period immediately prior to the date in question beneficially owned by any Interested Stockholder, if such assignment or succession shall have occurred in the course of a transaction or series of transactions not involving a public offering within the meaning of the Securities Act of 1033.

+C. A person shall be a "beneficial owner" of any Voting Stock:

+(i) which such person or any of its Affiliates or Associates (as hereinafter defined) beneficially owns, directly or indirectly; or

+(ii) which such person or any of its Affiliates or Associates has (a) the right to acquire (whether such right is exercisable immediately or only after the passage of time), pursuant to any agreement, arrangement or understanding or upon the exercise of conversion rights, exchange rights, warrants or options, or otherwise, or (b) the right to vote pursuant to any agreement, arrangement or understanding; or

-APPENDIX C PROPOSED AMENDMENT TO THE CORPORATION'S RESTATED CERTIFICATE OF INCORPORATION
+90 United Technologies Notice of 2019 Annual Meeting of Shareowners and Proxy Statement

-(iii) which are beneficially owned, directly or indirectly, by any other person with which such person understanding for the purpose of acquiring, holding, voting or disposing of any shares of Voting Stock. person or any of its Affiliates or Associates has any agreement, arrangement or
+(iii) which are beneficially owned, directly or indirectly, by any other person with which such person or any of its Affiliates or Associates has any agreement, arrangement or understanding for the purpose of acquiring, holding, voting or disposing of any shares of Voting Stock.